dart-atom/dart/tool/observatory/service.md

-# Dart VM Service Protocol 1.0 (Draft 1)
+# Dart VM Service Protocol 2.0

 > Please post feedback to the [observatory-discuss group][discuss-list]

-This document describes _draft 1_ of _version 1.0_ of the Dart VM
+This document describes of _version 2.0_ of the Dart VM Service Protocol.
-Service Protocol.
 This protocol is used to communicate with a running Dart Virtual Machine.

 To use the Service Protocol, start the VM with the *--observe* flag.
 The VM will start a webserver which services protocol requests via WebSocket.